esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 ## IMPORTANT!

-* Some examples in this guide use the MySQL database.
-Please keep in mind that MongooseIM cannot connect to [MySQL via TLS on OTP 20.3](../operation-and-maintenance/known-issues.md).
 * ODBC preset can only be tested [on Ubuntu Xenial x64](../operation-and-maintenance/known-issues.md).
 * SELinux may prevent containers from accessing the disk.
 Please either disable it or add proper rules to the policy.